gaehlerm/SoftwareEngineering/README.md

 The most common way to structure data is by using nested classes and lists, where one class contains instances of other classes.
 There's certainly nothing wrong with that, but sometimes there are better solutions.

 Variables do not only have a type, but they can also have additional properties that we will explore in this chapter.
-They can be compile-time constant, constant, mutable, member, static, dynamic, global or two of them at once.
+They can be compile-time constant, constant, mutable, member, static, dynamic, global or several of them at once.
 All these various types of variables have distinct scopes within which they can be accessed and modified.
 As is often the case in programming, it is very convenient to have access to a variable at all times, similar to a global variable.
 At the same time, this approach is very likely to result in poor code quality as this variable is tightly coupling everything together.
-Therefore, you should always choose a variable type that is just modifiable enough to work with but doesn't grant more accessibility permissions than necessary.
+Therefore, you should always choose a variable type that is just modifiable enough to work with but doesn't grant more accessibility than necessary.

 ## Compile-time constant